gianmarcotoso/churn/README.md

 Templates are directories with files in them.
 They can also have other directories with other files, as deep as your heart desires.
 The content of a file will be replicated, with variables replaced.
-Variables can also be used in a file or a directory's name, check out the example templates within the `templates` directory.
+Variables can also be used in a file or a directory's name, check out the example templates within the `example_templates` directory.

 Variables are enclosed between `%` symbols, and these are defined by default: